 The appeal of tango comes from its shared intimacy, connection, unity, and cooperation.
 Radical ideologies such as individualism, feminism, neoliberalism and power politics are antithetical to tango.
 What is regarded virtuous in tango is love, fraternity, submission, kindness and collaboration.
 Although tango is not an economic activity, as an act of cooperation its joy is shared.
 This principle can be extended to other areas of life as well.
 What is not based on self-interest does not submit to the control of the invisible hand of capital and greed.
 We can logically infer that wealth, too, can be distributed fairly to allow all who have participated in its creation to share, rather than being hogged by a few.
 Just like the victory of a sports team is resulted from the cooperation of the players, so the honor is given to all team members rather than just the one who scored.
 Shareholding, therefore, seems to be a better way of distributing wealth than minimum wages.

 How we see ourselves decides how we organize our political, economic, social and cultural lives.
 Jean-Jacques Rousseau said, "Man is born free, yet everywhere he is in chains."
 We created our own chains.
 We must also be unchained by ourselves.
 Unfortunately, our civilization has not yet evolved to that stage, I am afraid, as attested again by the recent reports on tortures, etc. To be a free people, we must first understand what that means.
 There is still a long way before we truly gain freedom - one that is stated in our Constitution.
-I can only hope that tango will help to gear up that process.
-(See The World Needs a Different Philosophy.)
+I can only hope that tango will help to gear up that process (see Tango and Equality).

 November 22, 2014